Leônidas (footballer, born 1913)

 Leônidas da Silva (/pt/; 6 September 1913 – 24 January 2004) was a Brazilian professional footballer who played as a forward.
 He is regarded as one of the most important players of the first half of the 20th century.
 At the height of his career, Leônidas was very popular amongst the people of Brazil and Rio de Janeiro.
-Leônidas played for Brazil national team in the 1934 and 1938 World Cups, and was the top scorer of the latter tournament.
+Leônidas played for the Brazil national team in the 1934 and 1938 World Cups, and was the top scorer of the latter tournament.
 He was known as the "Black Diamond" and the "Rubber Man" due to his agility.

 Club career

 Leônidas started his career at São Cristóvão.
 He then played for Carioca side Sírio e Libanez, where he was coached by Gentil Cardoso.
 When Cardoso left to coach Bonsucesso, he brought Leônidas with him.
 Between 1931 and 1932, he played for Bonsucesso before joining Peñarol in Uruguay in 1933.
 After one year, Leônidas returned to Brazil to play for Vasco da Gama.
 He helped them win the Rio State Championship.
 After playing in the 1934 World Cup, he joined Botafogo and won another Rio State Championship in 1935.
 The following year, he joined Flamengo, where he stayed until 1941.
 Once again, in 1939, the team won the Rio State Championship.
 He was also at the forefront of the movement against prejudice in football, being one of the first black players to join the then-elitist Flamengo team.
 Leônidas joined São Paulo in 1942 and stayed at the club until his retirement from playing in 1950.